Home > NJ TRANSIT News > News Releases |

 Montclair-Boonton Line customers may purchase their PATH tickets at the large PATH Ticket Vending Machine in Hoboken Terminal or any one of the New York City PATH stations.

 NY Waterway Ferry Option

 Montclair-Boonton Line customers choosing to take ferry service into New York City during the summer may purchase a rail-ferry monthly combination pass at any of NJ TRANSIT’s Ticket Vending Machines (TVMs), Ticket Offices or the MyTix feature on the mobile app.
-Customers who prefer to buy one-way ferry tickets can purchase them at an adjusted fare by displaying their valid Montclair-Boonton Line ticket at the designated ticket window located in Hoboken Terminal.
+Customers who prefer to buy one-way ferry tickets can purchase them at an adjusted fare by displaying their valid Montclair-Boonton Line ticket at the designated ticket window located in Hoboken Terminal or PSNY.

 Regular weekday Midtown Direct service will resume on the Montclair-Boonton Line on Monday, September 9.
 As a courtesy to customers, One-Way, Roundtrip, Ten-Trip and Reduced Fare tickets purchased will be valid through September 30th.
 These tickets will not be valid for travel beginning October 1st.
 Customers should only purchase the amount of tickets needed through September 30th as adjusted ferry tickets are not refundable.

 o Montclair-Boonton monthly passes with the adjusted fares will be available for purchase beginning May 19 at 5 p.m.